StevenLau6/StevenLau6.github.io/_pages/about.md

 Dr. Liu is a AI Researcher @ Huawei Technologies Co. working on Large Language Model, Natural Language Processing, and Generative AI.

-Liu is currently focusing on optimizing the training and data schemes for large language models, encompassing both pre-training and post-training stages.
+Liu is currently focusing on training and data schemes for large language models, encompassing both pre-training and post-training stages.
 He is also working on the training infrastructures and domain applications of LLMs.

 ## Education: